- Senior Instructor

 Since 2008, I have taught at three universities – including CSU since 2012.
 Classes I have led here so far include: World Drama, Reading Without Borders, Introduction to Poetry, College Composition, Self/Community in American Culture, Twentieth Century Fiction, and Study of Literature.
 I work with an average of 200 undergraduates a year.
 Additionally, I'm grateful to have had the opportunities to volunteer with CSU's community literacy outreach program SpeakOut! and UAF's rural and indigenous student services writing center.

-Recently, I have been featured as a poetry reader, workshop leader, or panelist with Western Colorado Writers Forum, “Rabbit Holes” for KAFM Radio and WCWF, the Karen Chamberlain Poetry Festival, CSU’s Master Teacher Initiative Program, Xi Draconis Books, Lithic Bookstore and Press, 100,000 Poets for Change, CALYX, and Poets' Co-op, and, distantly, I have enjoyed several leading roles in a small number of local theatres, a 2000 title of young “Best Actress in Colorado” from the International Thespian Society, and a 2014 CSU Alumni Association Best Teacher Award nomination.
+Recently, I have been featured as a poetry reader, workshop leader, or panelist with Telluride Institute: For Place and Planet, Western Colorado Writers Forum, “Rabbit Holes” for KAFM Radio and WCWF, Karen Chamberlain Poetry Festival, CSU’s Master Teacher Initiative Program, Xi Draconis Books, Lithic Bookstore and Press, 100,000 Poets for Change, CALYX, and Poets' Co-op, and, distantly, I have enjoyed several leading roles in a small number of local theatres, a 2000 title of young “Best Actress in Colorado” from the International Thespian Society, and a 2014 CSU Alumni Association Best Teacher Award nomination.

-Being raised by an environmentalist in a large, proud working class, active Coloradan family, and lived experiences in Mexico, Guatemala, Nicaragua, Honduras, Canada, India, Ireland, Netherlands, Italy, France, Germany, Spain, Thailand, and twenty-nine of our fifty states are notable contributors toward offering students a global and collective context and outlook.
+Thirteen years of experience as a massage therapist and healing artist, including seven years as a successful small business owner, being raised by an environmentalist in a large, proud working class, active Coloradan family, and lived experiences in Northern India, Nepal, Ireland, Netherlands, Italy, France, Germany, Spain, Portugal, Thailand, Mexico (Northern to Southern borders), Guatemala, Nicaragua, Honduras, Morocco, England, Canada, Czechia, Austria, Switzerland, and twenty-nine USA states are all notable contributors toward offering students a collective context and outlook.

 Thank you for your interest, and please feel free to contact me.